-Low Level Detentions/Standards detentions are for up to 1 hour after school and take place the day after the concern.
-Parents are contacted via telephone call on the first instance and then asked if they prefer a phone call or a text message for KS3 students and text messages for KS4 students
+Low Level Detentions/PLLD/Homework & inadequate homework detentions are for up to 1 hour after school and take place the day after the concern.
+Parents are contacted via a text message.
+Standards are combined and held on Friday after school from 3.00-6.00pm